Interstate 495 Massachusetts

 Interstate 495 north at the trumpet interchange and access road to the Mass Pike at Westborough.
 10/06/14

-Plans for 2021 or beyond call for improving the I-90/495 interchange.
+A five year project upgrades the interchange joining I-90/495 at the towns of Hopkinton and Westborough.
 With the Mass Pike switch to all electronic tolling (AET) on October 28, 2016, the toll plaza between the two trumpet interchanges linking the beltway and toll road was no longer needed.
-The removal of the toll barrier allows for the addition of flyovers or other high speed ramps to eliminate some of the weaving traffic patterns currently in place.
+The removal of the toll barrier allows for the addition of flyovers and other high speed ramps to eliminate some of the weaving traffic patterns currently in place.
+Previously though to begin as early as 2021, the Massachusetts Department of Transportation (massDOT) provided an update on the design-build project on November 3, 2022.2

 History